nylkotuby/about-dev/how-i-work.md

 * Take input from as many people as is helpful, but be the ultimate responsibility and decision of the lead
   * This is to stop from constant, long-running consensus-building that stalls projects.
 GitLab has a take on [RACI charts](https://www.teamgantt.com/blog/raci-chart-definition-tips-and-example) that calls out ["directly-responsible individuals"](https://handbook.gitlab.com/handbook/people-group/directly-responsible-individuals/#dri-consulted-informed-dci) that I constantly reference.
 * Is a continual tradeoff between scope, time, and resources

+When planning larger, complex projects, my goal is that I achieve enough clarity and completeness to be able to hand the project off to someone else as easily as I could complete it myself.

 ## Choosing tools